 Green Tea Ice Cream (40 THB)

 As you might have noticed, these restaurants are not the most local or most-fair priced restaurants.
 That’s because it’s quite a touristy area.
 The restaurants listed in this article does serve delicious food though.
 If you are looking for more local restaurants, head to Dinso Road (Thanon Dinso).
 This street is not that far from the Grand Palace and Wat Pho and is packed with amazing local Thai restaurants.
 When you download our TopTravelFoods app, you can easily find the most amazing dishes in that area.
-You can download our food app for free via:
+Or when you are on a desktop, you can explore the best local food in Bangkok.

 In the evening, after you finished your temple-hopping, visit Chinatown as it is located close to the Grand Palace and Wat Pho.
 This part of Bangkok comes alive after five o’clock and you will find the most amazing street food vendors, local restaurants and dessert shops.
 In our article about the Best Food in Chinatown, we recommend all the restaurants and dishes you must-try.